 No. CodeTwo Exchange Migration cannot be used to migrate public folders within the same domain in the same forest.
 For this reason, such migration scenario is not possible due to Exchange Servers' limitations.

 To migrate public folders to Exchange Server 2010/2013/2016/2019, you first need to create a mailbox for them on your target server and then select this mailbox as the target of the migration process.
-Additionally, the account used to connect to the target Exchange Server 2013, 2016 and 201needs to be assigned the Public Folders role.
+Additionally, the account used to connect to the target Exchange Server 2013, 2016 and 2019 needs to be assigned the Public Folders role.
 On the other hand, if you plan to migrate public folders to Exchange Server 2010, you need to follow the steps described in this article to grant the admin account the full access control to the root public folders tree.
 Please note, however, that due to Microsoft's restrictions, a single public folder mailbox has limited maximum capacity of 100 GB.

 If there are existing public folders on the target environment, with names corresponding to public folders on the source environment, these folders will be merged.